CMU-Integrated-Design-Innovation-Group/PITSA/README.md

 -  RBES2G_Server.py: The Python script “RBES2G_Server.py” sets up the region-based exhaustive search method to solve the two-dimensional problem using the server with one GPU.

--  PITSA2G_Server.py: The Python script “PITSA2G_Server.py” sets up the GPU-based iterative parallel classification method to solve the two-dimensional problem using the server with one GPU.
+-  PITSA2G_Server.py: The Python script “PITSA2G_Server.py” sets up the GPU-based parallel region classification method to solve the two-dimensional problem using the server with one GPU.
 The Python script “PITSA2G_Server.py” calls “IA_GPU.py” and “setup_2G.py” scripts when it is executed.

--  test_2D_196608.csv: The CSV file “test_2D_196608.csv” includes the sets of intervals for all classified regions (i.e., feasible, infeasible, and indeterminate regions) as the result derived from the GPU-based iterative parallel classification method.
+-  test_2D_0.0001.zip: The ZIP file “test_2D_0.0001.zip” is a compressed CSV file that includes the sets of intervals for all classified regions (i.e., feasible, infeasible, and indeterminate regions) as the result derived from the GPU-based parallel region classification method.
 Each set of two intervals corresponds to one classified region in the design space.
+In the "Label" column of the CSV file, 1, 0, -1 represent feasible region, indeterminate region, and infeasible region, respectively.

 #### Problem4D_Laptop
-The folder “Problem4D_Laptop” contains the following six Python scripts for implementing the sampling-based exhaustive search method, the region-based exhaustive search method, and the GPU-based iterative parallel classification method to solve the four-dimensional continuous constraint satisfaction problem of welded beam design.
+The folder “Problem4D_Laptop” contains the following six Python scripts for implementing the sampling-based exhaustive search method, the region-based exhaustive search method, and the GPU-based parallel region classification method to solve the four-dimensional continuous constraint satisfaction problem of welded beam design.
 These Python scripts are executed using a laptop with one GPU.

 -  IA_GPU.py: The Python script “IA_GPU.py” realizes several basic interval arithmetic operations on GPU.